The Trip (1967 film): Release

-Released on 23 August 1967 during the "Summer of Love", the film had a huge cultural impact and grossed $6 million against a budget of $100,000.
+Released on 25 July 1967 during the "Summer of Love", the film had a huge cultural impact and grossed $6 million against a budget of $300,000.
 Corman commented on the popularity of the film, "I think that one of the reasons that the audience came in such large numbers was out of curiosity.
 They didn’t really want to take LSD, but the reviews and comments said this came somewhat close to an LSD experience, so they could take it without taking it".

-The film encountered censorship problems in the UK and was refused a certificate four times by the BBFC.
+The National Association of Broadcasters (NAB) put out an advisory to TV stations against running ads for the film, due to certain ads featuring Fonda's nude backside and language describing the hallucinatory effects of LSD.
+The film itself encountered censorship problems in the UK and was refused a certificate four times by the BBFC.
 A cinema classification was rejected in 1967, 1971 and 1980 and again for video in 1988.
 It was released on DVD fully uncut in 2004.

-The movie holds a 39% "Rotten" score on Rotten Tomatoes based on 23 critics with the consensus: "The Trips groovy effects and compelling message can't overcome the rough acting, long meandering stretches, and pedestrian plot."